victoryeo/defi_indexfund/README.md

 Run "truffle compile" to compile the smart contracts.
 Run "truffle test" to test the smart contracts.

-The code is tested with Ganache.
+The code is tested with Ganache and Rinkeby.
 The idea is inspired by balancer.